RagtimeGal/quartz--encyclopedia-mysenvaria/content/Encyclopedia Mysenvaria/Indexes/List of Lists.md

 tags:
 - meta/index
 ---
-This page serves as an index of index pages across the [[Encyclopedia Mysenvaria/Arts/Literature/Non-fiction/Encyclopedia Mysenvaria|Encyclopedia Mysenvaria]] sorted by [[Topics|topic]] and alphabetical order.
+This page serves as an index of index pages across the [[Encyclopedia Mysenvaria/Arts/Literature/Non-fiction/Encyclopedia Mysenvaria|Encyclopedia Mysenvaria]] sorted by topic and alphabetical order.
 # Arts
 - [[Encyclopedia Mysenvaria/Indexes/Art/List of Written Works|List of Written Works]]
 # Biology